apache/apisix-website/docs/download.md

 title: Downloads
 ---

-Use the links below to download the Apache APISIX from one of our mirrors.
+Use the links below to download the Apache APISIX™ from one of our mirrors.

-## APISIX
+## APISIX™

 | Version | Release Date | Downloads                                                                                                                                                                                                                                                                                                             |
 | ------- | ------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |